CCOG for MM 114 Fall 2024

 • We will learn about ethical standards and practices in the use of visual methods.

-• Outside of class students will explore the use of visual methods in storytelling and watch films and television shows with a critical eye on the role of gender, cultural context, race, and economic class.
+• Explore the use of visual methods in storytelling and watch films and television shows with a critical eye on the role of gender, cultural context, race, and economic class.

 Activities: